My Brother the Cow

-My Brother the Cow is the fourth studio album by the American grunge band Mudhoney.
+My Brother the Cow is the fourth studio album by American rock band Mudhoney.
 It was released on Reprise Records on March 28, 1995 (see 1995 in music).

+Nearly all of the album's songs (excluding the songs from the bonus 7") have been performed in concert.

+Judgement, Rage, Retribution and Thyme, as well as F.D.K. display constants in Mudhoney's live setlist.
+The only song that has yet to be performed live is Crankcase Blues.

+In 2020, My Brother the Cow was included in the 4CD box set Real Low Vibe: Reprise Recordings 1992-1998.

+Background

+According to drummer Dan Peters, the album's title derived from Renestair E.J., saxophonist of the band Bloodloss, who was "anesthetizing himself with heavy amounts of bourbon" due to girlfriend troubles.
+"So we stop at a drive-through," Peters said, "and he's in the back of the car, passed out.
+We asked him if he wanted anything, and he kinda came to enough to say, "I will not eat anything of my brother the cow."
+And he passed out again."

+Release history

+The original CD release includes a 34-minute hidden track named "woC eht rehtorB yM", which consists of most of the album's preceding songs played backwards.
+Reprise re-issued the album in 2003 with bonus tracks.
+Tracks 13–18 of this edition were originally on a 7" single included with the vinyl LP of the album.
+"Not Goin' Down That Road Again" was originally the B-side of the "Generation Spokesmodel" 7" single, and is also included on March to Fuzz.
+The song "Into Yer Shtik" received some backlash for the band as Courtney Love thought it was about her in the wake of Kurt Cobain's death.
+About a month before the release of the album and on frontman Mark Arm's 33rd birthday, head of Reprise called the band's A&R rep Dave Katznelson saying he never wanted to see or speak to the band ever again.
+Due to the decrease in popularity of grunge at this point, the record only sold around 40,000 copies on its initial release.

+Music

 My Brother the Cow includes numerous direct references to bands that influenced Mudhoney's sound.
 The song "F.D.K.
 (Fearless Doctor Killers)", for example, is a reference to the Bad Brains song "F.V.K.
 (Fearless Vampire Killers)".
 "Orange Ball-Peen Hammer" alludes to the song "Orange Claw Hammer" by Captain Beefheart, as well as containing lyrics borrowed from Led Zeppelin.
-"1995" is homage to the song "1969" by The Stooges, and also includes musical references to "L.A.
+"1995" is homage to the song "1969" by the Stooges, and also includes musical references to "L.A.
 Blues", another Stooges song.

-The original CD release includes a 34-minute hidden track named "woC eht rehtorB yM", which consists of most of the album's preceding songs played backwards.
-Reprise re-issued the album in 2003 with bonus tracks.
-Tracks 13–18 of this edition were originally on a 7" single included with the vinyl LP of the album.
-"Not Goin' Down That Road Again" was originally the B-side of the "Generation Spokesmodel" 7" single, and is also included on March to Fuzz.
-The song "Into Yer Shtik" received some backlash for the band as Courtney Love thought it was about her in the wake of Kurt Cobain's death.
-About a month before the release of the album and on Mark Arm's 33rd birthday, head of Reprise called the band's A&R rep Dave Katznelson saying he never wanted to see or speak to the band ever again.
-Due to grunge's decrease in popularity at this point, the record only sold around 40,000 copies on its initial release.

 Track listing

+All tracks are written by Mudhoney.